tinalexander/tinalexander.github.io/pages/2023/11-november.md

 # November 14, 2023

+## CVS spokesperson on recalled eye drops

+- **Source:** email from CVS Health spokesperson
+- **Date:** received November 14, 2023

+> Thanks for reaching out – below is our statement.
+We do not have additional information to offer at this time.
+>
+> Upon receiving notification by the FDA, we immediately stopped the sale in-store and online of all products supplied by Velocity Pharma within the CVS Health Brand Eye Products portfolio.
+Customers who purchased these products can return them to CVS Pharmacy for a full refund.
+We’re committed to ensuring the products we offer are safe, work as intended and satisfy customers, and are fully cooperating with the FDA on this matter._

 ## CDC officials at APHL webinar on respiratory testing guidance

 - **Source:** [webinar](https://aphl.zoom.us/webinar/register/WN_0yih0OeYQsWzXloTkJJ92w#/registration) hosted by the Association of Public Health Laboratories